esezen/react-trim-cli/src/templates/project/README.md

-# React Trim
+# React Trim Application Template

-Included is a fully functional MVC model with the power of React, Redux, and Templating behind it.
-The Model, View, and Controller are completely seperated for more concise and reusable programs.

-> Wait until you see the code reduction
+The following is a template for `react-trim` npm package.

 ## React Trim CLI